Mickey Fonseca: Personal life

 Fonseca was born and raised in Maputo, Mozambique.
-At the age of 12, his passion towards cinema grew up where he wrote letters to renowned filmmaker Steven Spielberg as well.
+At the age of 12, his passion towards cinema grew where he wrote letters to renowned filmmaker Steven Spielberg as well.

 Career

 In his mid-twenties, Fonseca moved to Cape Town, South Africa and worked as a runner for Monkey Films.
 In 2006, he founded the film production company "Mahla Filmes" which is established in Maputo.
 Then for six years, the company shot commercials only.

 In 2011, Fonseca attended 8-Week Screenwriting program at the New York Film Academy.
 Through the program, he was able to meet many Hollywood filmmakers and technical crew where Fonseca worked with them as the location manager and assistant manager in Africa for the blockbuster movies Diana and Blood Diamond.
 In 2009, he made his film debut by directing the short Traidos pela traição.
 Then he directed the short Mahla in the same year.
-The film became a turning point in his career, where the film received positive critics acclaim and nominated for best short at many film competitions: AMAA (Nigeria), TARIFA (Spain), Aguilar del Campoo (Spain), Festival Du Film D'Afrique et des Iles (Reunion Isalnd) and XXX Festival Cinema Africano.
+The film became a turning point in his career, where the film received positive critics acclaim and nominated for best short at many film competitions: AMAA (Nigeria), TARIFA (Spain), Aguilar del Campoo (Spain), Festival Du Film D'Afrique et des Iles (Reunion Island) and XXX Festival Cinema Africano.
 (Verona, Italy).

 After that success, he later produced two more short films under the banner of Mahla Filmes: The Letter and The Dowry and directed his third short Poisoned Love, all in the 2010.
 In 2018, he wrote, produced and directed his maiden feature film Resgate.
 At the African Movie Academy Awards (AMAA), the film won the Best Screenplay Award and Best Production Design as well as nominated for two other awards: Best Film and Best Director.
 Then at the Film Fest Zell, he won the Courageous Film Award for directing the film.
 In the same year, he was again nominated for the Young Talent Award for Best Feature Film at the Hamburg Film Festival.
 In 2020, the film became the first film from Lusophone: Portuguese-speaking Africa screened on Netflix.